botlabsDev/docker-compose-elk/README.md

-# Basic ELKG (Elasticseach, Logstash, Kibana and Grafana) for docker-compose
+# Basic ELKG (Elasticsearch, Logstash, Kibana and Grafana) for docker-compose

 If you just quickly want to evaluate some data in Kibana or Grafana, this docker-compose file is your way to go.
 It just starts and connects Elasticsearch, Logstash, Kibana and Grafana.